jordojordo/horus-holdings/README.md

-# Horus Holdings Application
+# Horus Holdings

 ## Overview

-The Horus Holdings application is a cash flow management tool that allows users to input incomes and expenses and visualize their cash flow over time.
+Horus Holdings is a cash flow management tool that allows users to input incomes and expenses and visualize their cash flow over time.
 The application includes user authentication to ensure that each user's data is secure and private.

 The application consists of a frontend and a backend:
 - **Frontend**: Located in the `./src` directory.